-Searcy County Towns/Communities
+Searcy County Towns and Communities

 Leslie is the home of the Ozark Heritage Arts Center and the annual Leslie Homecoming.
 The town of Leslie was once a booming railroad town with the world’s largest barrel factory.
 (The H.D.
 Williams Cooperage Works even shipped oak wine barrels to France.)
 Today Leslie has settled into being a neat little mountain town full of surprises for the visitors.
-These include antique shopping, an old world bakery, and a 400 seat performing arts theatre.
+These include antique shopping, an old world bakery, and a 400 seat performing arts theater.

 Silver Hill—Gilbert Area